-Shark River Slough vegetation change (1999-2015)
+3.4 Shark River Slough vegetation change (1999-2016)

-Between 1999 and 2015, marsh vegetation on all three transects (M1-M3), showed a shift in relative abundance of species indicative of sensitivity to the hydrologic changes.
+Between 1999 and 2016, marsh vegetation on all four transects (M1-M4), showed a shift in relative abundance of species indicative of sensitivity to the hydrologic changes.
 However, the direction and rate of vegetation change was not uniform throughout the sampling period.
-Trajectory analysis revealed that in the slough portion of M1 and M2 sampled at 3-6 year intervals between 1999 and 2014, species composition continued to shift towards drier vegetation types until 2011 (Figures 9, 10), but between 2011 and 2014, species composition shifted in the opposite direction, i.e. towards wetter vegetation types.
-In the slough portion of M3, the direction of vegetation shift was similar to that observed on M1 and M2 through 2009 (Figure 11).
+Trajectory analysis revealed that in the slough portion of M1 and M2 sampled at 3-6 year intervals between 1999 and 2014, species composition continued to shift towards drier vegetation types until 2011 (Figures 12, 13), but between 2011 and 2014, species composition shifted in the opposite direction, i.e. towards wetter vegetation types.
+In the slough portion of transects M3, the direction of vegetation shift was similar to that observed on M1 and M2 through 2009 (Figure 14).
 However, during the next two sampling periods, its vegetation trajectory was opposite in direction to those observed on M1 and M2; between 2009 and 2012, the vegetation on M3 slough sites shifted towards a wetter type, whereas between 2012 and 2015 the sites showed a drying trend.
+In contrast, in the slough portion of M4, the direction of vegetation shift towards drier type was only until 2007 (E1).
+During the subsequent sampling, i.e. between 2007 and 2010, vegetation shifted towards wetter type, and the trend roughly continued through 2016 sampling (Figure 15).